g200kg/webaudio-controls/docs/webaudiocontrolsoptions.md

 name        | default | description
 ------------|---------|----------------
-useMidi     |0        | If `1`, enable control from midi devices. midilearn   |0        | If `1`, enable midilearn function for each knobs/sliders/switches.
+useMidi     |0        | If `1`, enable control from midi devices. bubbles     |1        | If `1`, events from webaudio-controls will be bubbled. cancelable  |1        | If `1`, events from webaudio-controls are cancelable. midilearn   |0        | If `1`, enable midilearn function for each knobs/sliders/switches.
 preserveMidiLearn|0   | If `1`, save the MIDI learn result in localStorage and maintain when the next access. outline     |0        | Outline style when focused.
 Specify detail like `"1px solid #ff8888"` or `"1"` for default `"1px solid #ccc"` style.